 • "What do you like to play when I am not nearby?"

 The story addresses separation anxiety by offering young children a concrete tool — the heart drawn on the palm — that makes the bond between parent and child tangible and repeatable.
 Unlike other strategies, this one requires no external object: the body itself becomes the reminder of love.
 The story is honest about emotion: Teddy's heart does not stop racing right away, but he is still able to take action.
-This sends an important message: calming tools do not make difficult emotions disappear, but rather create the space needed to keep going in spite of them.
+This sends an important message for this age group: calming tools do not make difficult emotions disappear — they create the space needed to keep going in spite of them.

 More stories you might like